42mandychen/teach-kids-to-code/README.md

 I did Learn to Code 1 (Swift 3.1): Commands, Functions, For Loops.

+General impression of it is that it moves fast, so it's probably more suitable for older kids.

 #### Pros

+- Free
 - Engaging, fun and interactive
+- Jump right in with Swift syntax
+- Teach Swift, which is an actual programming language
+- Cover a wide range of fundamental topics
 - Useful stepper
 - Easy to drag and drop
 - Built-in glossary